Series A – When is the right time?

 What are the key characteristics and metrics of a business which is Series A ready?

 The characteristics of a business that is ready for Series A is one that has started to find product-market fit.
 What this means is that customers are coming to the company for the product they offer, rather than the company making continual adaptions to its product in order to fulfil the requirements of specific early adopters.
 Conversations around the management team should be around how they scale marketing and sales operations as much as improvements to the product.
 The key metrics will depend on the business model.
-A B2B software investor will be looking at Annual Recurring Revenue (ARR); for a consumer business it might be Gross Market Value (GMV); and for a social media company with no revenue, it may be the number of active users.
+A B2B software investor will be looking at Annual Recurring Revenue (ARR); for a consumer business it might be Gross Merchandise Value (GMV); and for a social media company with no revenue, it may be the number of active users.
 What will be important to almost all Series A companies is the Compounded Annual Growth Rate (CAGR) of the key metric (usually revenue or active users); and the sales efficiency metrics, such as the Life Time Value (LTV) / Customer Acquisition Costs (CAC) and Net Revenue Retention Rates that look at where the company is cost-effectively acquiring its customers.

 Series A is a point where many startups fail, and it is considered by some to be a tricky transition.
 What advice would you give to help improve chances of post-Series A success?